slothsoft/stardew-challenger/README.md

 **[Stardew Valley](https://www.stardewvalley.net/)**.

 ### Installing

 1. Install [SMAPI](https://smapi.io/)
-1. Unzip this mod to the _Mods/_ folder
+1. Unzip the latest _[Challenger.zip](https://github.com/slothsoft/stardew-challenger/releases/latest)_ to the _Mods/_ folder
+1. If you want to use spacechase0's [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098), this mod automatically hooks into its menu
+1. If you want to use Pathoschild's [Automate](https://www.nexusmods.com/stardewvalley/mods/1063), unzip the _[ChallengerAutomate.zip](https://github.com/slothsoft/stardew-challenger/releases/latest)_, too

 ### Using the Mod

-The mod automatically hooks into the game.
+The mod is automatically present in the game.
 You will get an mail with the **Magical Challenge Object**™ the next time you wake up:

 <img alt="Screenshot Mail" src="readme/screenshot_mail.png" width="300"/>